mikeagun/staticimp/README.md

 staticimp, like Staticman, can create yaml/json files in a repository, so if for example you are using a hugo theme that already supports staticman, you should be able to support staticimp with minimal changes (staticimp.yml and changing the POST url).

-# Work In Progress
+# Features:

-staticimp is a work-in-progress.
-The basic features are stable, but thorough test code is still needed and there are some important features that I am still implementing.
+The basic staticimp features are stable, but thorough test code is still needed and reCAPTCHA support (which is needed for practical use on public websites) is only mostly complete.

-I'm planning on switching to staticimp for some sites I work on, so expect the important features to all be stable soon.
+**Features Implemented**
+- can support multiple backends simultaneously
+ - the supported backend drivers are compiled in, but you can set up multiple backends (e.g. gitlab1,gitlab2) with different configs
+ - current backend drivers: gitlab, debug
+- flexible configuration support with both server config and project config
+  - can take sensitive configuration values (e.g. gitlab token) from environment variables
+  - supports placeholders to pull config values from requests
+    - e.g. `{@id}` in entry config gets replaced with entry uid
+    - uses rendertemplate (in this crate) for rendering placeholders
+  - loads server config from `staticimp.yml`
+  - project-specific config can be stored in project repo
+  - entry validation checks for allowed/required fields
+  - generated fields
+    - e.g. to add uid/timestamp to stored entry
+  - field transforms
+    - current transforms: slugify, md5, sha256, to/from base85
+- encrypted project secrets
+  - public-key encrypt short project secrets, where only the staticimp server has the private key to decrypt
+  - useful for storing project-specific secrets in public/shared project repos, e.g. reCAPTCHA secret
+- moderated comments
+  - commits entries to new branch and creates merge request instead of commiting directly to target branch

 **Features still to implement**
 - thorough test code
 - logging
-- spam protection (probably reCAPTCHA)
+- specify allowed hosts for a backend (**WIP**)
+- specify trusted relay hosts (**WIP**)
+- reCAPTCHA (**mostly finished**)
 - github as a second backend
-- I might include a filesystem backend for easier configuration testing
+- field format validation
-- specify allowed hosts for a backend
+- local git/filesystem backend